 Reservations are released 3 months in advance of your trip on a rolling basis.
 Wedgemount Lake is a popular spot to camp, especially on the weekends, and reservations book up quickly, so make sure you plan ahead.

-Finding a campsite at Wedgemount Lake
+How do I Find a campsite at Wedgemount Lake?

 Both the upper and lower camping areas have their advantages.
 At the upper camping area, you have a stunning view looking down over Wedgemount Lake.
-However, you can’t beat the location of the lower campsites: just steps from the shore of Wedgemount Lake.
+However, you can’t beat the location of the lower campsites, just steps from the shore of Wedgemount Lake.

 The truth is that you really can’t go wrong no matter where you end up camping at Wedgemount Lake!